Table of Contents

-Most common type of hallucinations, usually seen in schizophrenia.
-The voices heard can be complimentary, critical or neutral and can be displayed in the patients actions and behaviors.
-They can be sub classified as:
+The most common type of hallucinations, usually seen in schizophrenia.
+The voices heard can be complimentary, critical or neutral and can be displayed in the patient’s actions and behaviors.
+They can be subclassified as:

 - Elementary/rudimentary auditory hallucinations: includes sounds like banging, tapping, musical sounds, pre-verbal whispers, muttering, etc.

-- Individual words cannot be deciphered, though patient may still imagine content for these sounds
+- Individual words cannot be deciphered, though the patient may still imagine content for these sounds

 - Single hallucination: only one voice is heard, these can occur sporadically